mynk-tmr/notes/Web Technologies/WebRTC.md

 ### Architecures

+**P2P**: private 2 peer communication

 **Mesh:**
-- devices connect directly, acting as peers.
-Each participant sends their media stream directly to every other participant.
+- Each peer sends their media stream directly to every other peer.
 - No central server required
 - Low latency for small groups.
-- But
-    - High bandwidth usage, CPU usage, doesn't scale
+- But High bandwidth usage, CPU usage, doesn't scale

 **Selective Forwarding Unit:**
 - central server (SFU) is involved which acts as forwarder